 2021 PSUs-Internal Metrics.
-The performance units granted in February 2021 have a performance end date of December 31, 2023.
+The performance units granted in February 2021 had a performance end date of December 31, 2023.

-2020 PSUs-PGPS/RGPS.
+2020 PSUs-Internal Metrics.
 The performance units granted in February 2020 had a performance end date of December 31, 2022.
 For these awards, the final payout was a combined 78%.

 Time-Based Restricted Stock.
 The Committee awards restricted stock for diversification of the long-term incentive award mix, for consistent alignment between executives and stockholders and for retention purposes.
-Restricted stock awards are made according to the then applicable annual grant schedule and generally cliff vest at the end of three years.
+Restricted stock awards are made according to the annual grant schedule and generally cliff vest at the end of three years.
 Prior to vesting, restricted stock recipients have the right to vote and receive dividends on the restricted shares.

-2023 COMPENSATION PROGRAM
+4 2024 COMPENSATION PROGRAM

-The Compensation Committee engaged NFP to assist with the analysis of the actual delivery of compensation verses the performance of the Company.
-The following changes/decisions have been made for 2023:
+The Compensation Committee engaged Meridian to assist with the analysis of the actual delivery of compensation versus the performance of the Company.
+The following changes/decisions have been made for 2024: